semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/why-no-findings.md

 tags:
   - Semgrep Supply Chain
 ---
-# Why aren't my Supply Chain findings showing?
+# Why aren't Supply Chain findings showing?

 ## Ensure compatibility

-First, check that your repository meets the basic requirements for Semgrep Supply Chain:
+First, verify that your repository meets the basic requirements for Semgrep Supply Chain:

 ### Are the language and ecosystem supported?

-Check the [Supported Languages table](/docs/supported-languages/#general-availability) for support for the project's language and ecosystem(s), as well as any ecosystem-specific requirements.
+Check the [Supported Languages table](/docs/supported-languages/#general-availability) for support for the project's language and ecosystem, as well as any ecosystem-specific requirements.

 ###  Is the supported lockfile present in an appropriate location with the expected name?

 Lockfiles can be present in the root of the repository, or in subdirectories, for monorepos.
-Only the lockfile names indicated in the [Supported Languages table](/docs/supported-languages/#general-availability) will be recognized by Semgrep Supply Chain.
+Only the lockfile names indicated in the [Supported Languages table](/docs/supported-languages/#general-availability) are recognized by Semgrep Supply Chain.

 ### Does the lockfile contain dependencies with pinned versions?

-If your dependency file is a [manifest file](/docs/semgrep-supply-chain/glossary/#manifest-file) and contains unpinned versions, Semgrep Supply Chain will not be able to report vulnerabilities for the dependencies that are not pinned.
+If your dependency file is a [manifest file](/docs/semgrep-supply-chain/glossary/#manifest-file) and contains unpinned versions, Semgrep Supply Chain does not report vulnerabilities for the dependencies that are not pinned.
 An unpinned dependency may already be installed at a safe version for a particular [Advisory](https://semgrep.dev/docs/semgrep-supply-chain/glossary/#advisory).

 Pinned dependencies can be analyzed even if the file contains other unpinned dependencies.
 Manifest files can also be helpful to determine whether a dependency is [transitive](/docs/semgrep-supply-chain/glossary/#transitive-or-indirect-dependency).